Radmer Paradeisstollen

 Geology

-The copper ores at Radmer were formed in the sedimentary greywackes of the Noric nappe.
+The copper ores at Radmer formed in the sedimentary greywackes of the Noric nappe.
 They are enclosed by the Werfen layers, mostly schists and sandstone, and the carbonates (limestones) of the northern limestone alps.
 The iron ores, mostly siderite, are found in the limestones.
 The rocks were folded and by two different phases of the orogenic process.
 One had its direction north to south, the other one east to west.

 Description